Mathieu Jussaume

-Mathieu Jussaume (born 17 May 1999) is a professional rugby league player with Toulouse Olympique in Super League.
-He plays and is a product of the Toulouse academy system.
+Mathieu Jussaume (born 17 May 1999) is a professional rugby league footballer who plays as a for Toulouse Olympique in the Super League.

 Background

 Jussaume discovered rugby league at the age of four with US Plaisance Rugby XIII in Plaisance-du-Touch and remained with them through the junior ranks before turning to rugby union.
 He was with Stade Toulousain from 2010 to 2015 and throughout his youth, Jussaume continued to play both league and union before finally committing to league with Toulouse Olympique.
+He is a product of the Toulouse academy system.

 Club career

 Toulouse Olympique Broncos

 Jussaume graduated from Toulouse's "Centre de Formation" and made his debut for the Toulouse reserve side on 3 December 2017 coming off the bench in the 20–16 win at home to Lézignan.
 He played in 13 of Toulouse's 18 league games in the Elite 1 2017–2018 season.
 His only points of the campaign came from a conversion in the 42–28 defeat at Limoux in May.

 In 2018/19 Jussaume played 9 times for the Broncos between the start of the Elite 1 2018–2019 season in December and early March.
 He then joined up with the first team for the 2019 Championship season.